syncfusion-content/blazor-docs/blazor/query-builder/columns-binding.md

+---
+layout: post
+title: Columns Binding in Blazor QueryBuilder Component | Syncfusion
+description: Learn about Columns Binding in Blazor QueryBuilder component of Syncfusion, and more details.
+platform: Blazor
+control: QueryBuilder
+documentation: ug
+---

 # Columns

 The column definitions are used as the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_DataSource) schema in the Query Builder.
 This plays a vital role in rendering column values.
 The Query Builder operations such as create or delete conditions and create or delete groups are performed based on the column definitions.
 The [`Field`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.QueryBuilderColumn.html#Syncfusion_Blazor_QueryBuilder_QueryBuilderColumn_Field) property of the [`Columns`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_Columns) is necessary to map the data source values in the query builder columns.